Elliiee/image-microservice/README.md

 ## Description

-This microservice allows users to upload, retrieve, list, and delete images through HTTP requests.
+This microservice allows users to upload, retrieve, and delete images through HTTP requests.
 Uploaded images are stored in the uploads folder and image metadata is stored in memory.

 ## How to Request Data